-3.6.
 Bivalent recognition of MOG required by antibodies from patients

 We analysed the importance of bivalent binding for the differential recognition of FL-MOG and ED-MOG.
-To this end, we generated with pepsin and papain digestion Fab and $F(ab')^2$ fragments of the r8-18C5 as well as IgGs of four patients (#14, #16, #17 and #22).
-We picked a highly reactive MOG patient (#14), one medium reactive (#16), one patient (#17), whose antibodies were also detected in the ELISA assay (Fig. 1), and patient #22, whose antibodies were also detected by ELISA and bound strongly to ED-MOG and FL-MOG (Fig. 4).
-F(ab')2 fragments were obtained by pepsin digestion; F(ab) fragments were obtained by digestion with papain and subsequent size exclusion chromatography (SEC) to separate the undigested pool of antibodies from the Fab fragments (Fig. 6A).
+To this end, with pepsin and papain digestion, we generated Fab and F(ab')2 fragments of the r8-18C5 as well as IgGs of four patients (Patients 14, 16, 17 and 22).
+We picked a highly reactive MOG patient (Patient 14), one medium reactive patient (Patient 16), one patient whose antibodies were also detected in the ELISA assay (Patient 17) (Fig. 1), and Patient 22, whose antibodies were also detected by ELISA and bound strongly to ED-MOG and FL-MOG (Fig. 4).
+F(ab')2 fragments were obtained by pepsin digestion; F(ab) fragments were obtained by digestion with papain and subsequent size exclusion chromatography to separate the undigested pool of antibodies from the Fab fragments (Fig. 6A).

-We compared the reactivities of Fab and F(ab')2 fragments on cells transfected with FL-MOG or ED-MOG.
-The F(ab')2 fragments from the four patients behaved in the same manner as the purified IgGs (Fig. 6B).
-The Fab preparations of all four analyzed patients showed little or no recognition of either FL-MOG or ED-MOG (Fig. 6B).
+We compared the reactivities of Fab and $F(ab')2$ fragments on cells transfected with FL-MOG or ED-MOG.
+The $F(ab')2$ fragments from the four patients behaved in the same manner as the purified IgGs (Fig. 6B).
+The Fab preparations of all four analysed patients showed little or no recognition of either FL-MOG or ED-MOG (Fig. 6B).
 In contrast, the Fab from r8-18C5 clearly bound to both FL-MOG and ED-MOG.
-A dose response of r8-18C5 and its Fab and F(ab')2 fragments demonstrated that the recognition of Fab is slightly weaker than of F(ab')2, but Fab and F(ab')2 of this mAb did not differentiate between FL-MOG and ED-MOG (Suppl.
-Fig. 7).
-Together, this part illustrates that MOG-Abs from patients, but not the mAb r8-18C5, strictly
+A dose response of r8-18C5 and its Fab and $F(ab')2$ fragments demonstrated that the recognition of Fab is slightly weaker than of $F(ab')2$, but Fab and $F(ab')2$ of this mAb did not differentiate between FL-MOG and ED-MOG (Supplementary Fig. 7).
+Together, this illustrates that MOG-Abs from patients, but not the mAb r8-18C5, strictly require bivalent recognition to bind to MOG.
+The need for bivalent binding and the importance of the second hydrophobic are presented in our model in Fig. 7.

-3.7.
-FRET does not show dimerization of ED-MOG or FL-MOG
+Förster resonance energy transfer does not show dimerization of ED-MOG or FL-MOG

 We investigated whether FL-MOG or ED-MOG formed dimers detected by FRET.
 To this end, we co-transfected HEK-293T cells with ECFP-FL-MOG and EYFP-FL-MOG or with ECFP-ED-MOG and EYFP-ED-MOG.
-These experiments revealed that neither FL-MOG, nor ED-MOG came so close to each other that this would result in a FRET signal.
-In contrast, the positive control, fusion protein ECFP-EYFP yielded a strong FRET signal (Suppl.
-Fig. 8).
+These experiments revealed that neither FL-MOG nor ED-MOG came so close to each other that this would result in a FRET signal.
+In contrast, the positive control, fusion protein ECFP-EYFP yielded a strong FRET signal (Supplementary Fig. 8).

-4. Discussion
+Discussion

-We report that the second hydrophobic domain of MOG enhances recognition of its Nterminal extracellular part in most patients and propose that this is the reason why a cell-based assay with FL-MOG is the gold-standard to identify patients with MOG-Abs.
-Most MOG-Abs from patients recognize loops that link the beta-sheets of the IgV-like fold of the extracellular Nterminal part of MOG (Mayer et al., 2013).
-This part of MOG (MOG-1-125) can be produced in a conformationally correctly folded way (Spadaro et al., 2018; Marti Fernandez et al., 2019; Tea et al., 2019), but this is not sufficient to identify MOG-Abs positive patients.
-This was seen in a recent study, where MOG was bound in a random way to an ELISA plate (Tea et al., 2019).
-Our study confirms this and shows that a site-directed display of MOG on the ELISA is superior, but still insufficient to identify all patients with MOG-Abs.
+We report that the second hydrophobic domain of MOG enhances recognition of its N-terminal extracellular part in most patients and propose that this is the reason why a CBA with FL-MOG is the gold standard to identify patients with MOG-Abs.
+Most MOG-Abs from patients recognize loops that link the β -sheets of the IgV-like fold of the extracellular N-terminal part of MOG.25 This part of MOG (MOG-1-125) can be produced in a conformationally correctly folded way,^{19,24,26} but this is not sufficient to identify MOG-Ab-positive patients.
+This was seen in a recent study, where MOG was bound in a random way to an ELISA plate.19 Our study confirms this and shows that a site-directed display of MOG on the ELISA is